rowinggolfer/openmolar1/README.txt

 To get openMolar running, you need to do the following.

-I will give instructions tested on ubuntu8.10
+I will give instructions tested on ubuntu8.10 and 9.04

 ####INSTALL INSTRUCTIONS#####